Vitamin K Foods and Vitamin K2: Can You Take Them Together?

 What happens when you take vitamin k foods with vitamin k2?

-Vitamin K is not a single compound but a family of related fat-soluble vitamins, all sharing the same core structure but with different side chains.
-The two forms that matter for human nutrition are vitamin K1, also called phylloquinone, and vitamin K2, also known collectively as the menaquinones.
-K1 is the form found in green leafy vegetables and some plant oils.
-K2 is made by bacteria and is found in fermented foods, certain animal products, and as a supplement.
+Vitamin K is not a single compound but a family of fat-soluble vitamins that share the same core structure with different side chains.
+The two forms that matter for human nutrition are vitamin K1 (phylloquinone), found in green leafy vegetables and some plant oils, and vitamin K2 (the menaquinones), made by bacteria and found in fermented foods, certain animal products, and supplements.
+Eating K1-rich foods while also taking a K2 supplement is not a conflict — the two forms do different jobs.

 Why is this important?

-For most of the twentieth century, vitamin K was viewed almost entirely as the clotting vitamin.
-The recommended intake was set at a level just sufficient to support normal coagulation, and any additional benefit was largely ignored.
-Over the past two decades, however, research has dramatically expanded our understanding of vitamin K's role outside of clotting, particularly through the menaquinones.
+For most of the twentieth century, vitamin K was viewed almost entirely as the clotting vitamin, and the recommended intake was set at a level just sufficient to support normal coagulation.
+Research over the past two decades has expanded our understanding of vitamin K's role outside of clotting, particularly through the menaquinones.

-K2-dependent proteins like osteocalcin help bind calcium to the bone matrix, contributing to bone density and reducing fracture risk.
+K2-dependent osteocalcin helps bind calcium to the bone matrix, contributing to bone density.
 K2 also activates matrix Gla protein, which inhibits the deposition of calcium in soft tissues.
-In simple terms, K2 helps put calcium where it belongs, in bones, and helps keep it out of where it does not belong, like the lining of arteries.
-Adequate K2 is associated in observational studies with lower rates of fractures, lower coronary calcification, and lower cardiovascular mortality.
+In simple terms, vitamin K-dependent proteins help direct calcium toward bone and away from places like the lining of arteries.
+In observational studies, higher menaquinone intake has been associated with lower coronary calcification, and clinical and observational data link adequate K2 to better bone outcomes.

-The interaction between dietary K1 and supplemental K2 is also important from a practical standpoint because many people are confused by warnings that vitamin K is dangerous if they are on certain blood thinners.
-The most common concern is warfarin, where any change in vitamin K intake can shift the international normalized ratio and require dose adjustment.
-People on warfarin should keep their K intake consistent, but for people not on warfarin, both K1 and K2 are safe to consume freely from diet and supplement together.
+The pairing is also practically important because many people are confused by warnings that vitamin K is dangerous on blood thinners.
+Those warnings apply specifically to warfarin, where any change in vitamin K intake can shift the international normalized ratio (INR) and require a dose adjustment.
+For people not on warfarin, K1 and K2 are safe to consume together from diet and supplement.

 What should you do?